Martiviezz21/Milestone-project1/README.md

 On the Phone screen, the header is not centered.

 I have used display property flex for the header.
 I've been looking for a solution several times but couldn't find it.

+On the gallery.html I have change the <section> element with a <div> as suggested from W3C Marckup Validator.
 ## Deployment
 I used GitHub to deploy this website.
 The steps to deploy it are the following:
 1. GitHub Repository